 There are also the vendors selling inexpensive general merchandise.
 Two vendors I have in mind—one I mentioned earlier—seem to do very well at Pennsy Flea Market.
 Both these vendors have been there since the flea market first opened and one of them rents six spaces at a time.
 If you sell inexpensive general merchandise like toys, tape, batteries, etc., then again, Pennsy might be a place for you.
 That type of merchandise is not my cup-of-tea but it does sell well at most flea markets.

-Therefore my final verdict on Pennsy for vendors who specialize in used, quality, or vintage merchandise is that is a better place for shopping than selling.
+Therefore my final verdict on Pennsy for vendors who specialize in used, quality, or vintage merchandise is that it is a better place for shopping than for selling.
 (I usually stop there on my way from Jerry’s Corner which is close by.)
-It’s not a great seller’s market by any means, but on recent trips, I’ve noticed more used vendors and there is also the plethora of used and vintage merchandise at the auction that should never be ignored.
+Pennsy is not a great seller’s market by any means, but on recent trips, I’ve noticed more used vendors and there is also the plethora of used and vintage merchandise at the auction that should never be ignored.

 About a year ago, I was at Pennsy with a friend when a small cardboard box under one of the auction tables caught her eye.
 The box contained several plates that she recognized as being old and very collectible.
 She asked about the box and the auctioneer told her it had already been put up and did not sell.
 He then told her she could purchase the box for just three dollars.
 She bought it without hesitation and flipped the plates online for $450.00.